 Keeping HGE in Perspective

 Hemorrhagic gastroenteritis is a serious illness, but most dogs will never develop its symptoms.
-Still, because it progresses so quickly and is potentially dangerous, being able to recognize those symptoms and act on them can mean the difference between life and death.
+Still, because it progresses so quickly and is potentially dangerous, being able to recognize those symptoms and act on them can prevent another dog from HGE death.
 If your dog – or any dog – is bleeding from both ends, don’t wait.
 Get immediate help.
 With rapid treatment the story should, like Chloe’s, have a happy ending.

 CJ Puotinen is a freelance writer and a longtime contributor to WDJ.
 She is also author of many books on holistic health, including Natural Remedies for Dogs and Cats.
 She recently moved to Helena, Montana from New York.